By David Tomas, on 27 January 2022

 Iberia on Social Media

-Here at Cyberclick, we work with Spanish international airline Iberia to promote the growth of their main routes originating in Spain, Latin America, and other European markets.
-In order to do this, we use our artificial intelligence based Twitter Ads optimization tool, Twitter Tech Marketing.
+Here at Cyberclick, we worked with Spanish international airline Iberia to promote its main routes through Latin America, Spain, and other European markets.
+We used Twitter Tech Marketing to do this.

-Our primary goals were to optimize the unit cost for each person’s search using the form on their website, as well as to get to know the users’ purchasing behavior, given we were targeting a mobile audience who still finalize the majority of their purchases from desktop devices.
+Our primary goal was to get to know the users’ purchasing behavior, given we were targeting a mobile audience that still finalized the majority of their purchases from their desktops.

-In the first phase, the campaigns were “always on”, with generic messages.
-In the second phase, we introduced Real Time Ads, which displayed real time prices and destinations, updated according to the airline’s offers.
-To do this, we developed a pioneering integration with the company’s price feed.
+In the first phase, the campaigns were “always on” and contained generic messages.
+In the second phase, we introduced Real-Time Ads, which displayed real-time prices and destinations, updated according to the airline’s offers.
+In order for this functionality to work, we developed a pioneering integration with the company’s price feed.

 - Over 70,000 visits were directed to the landing pages from our ads.

-- The average CTRs were around 0.25%, with special emphasis on premium destinations such as New York (with a CTR of over 0.60%).
+- The average CTR was around 0.25%, with special emphasis on premium destinations such as New York (with a CTR of over 0.60%).

-- After entering the website, users showed high reactivity rates, with almost 27.000 availability requests using the forms (38.5% conversion rate, in terms of visitors).
+- After entering the website, users showed high interactivity rates, with almost 27,000 availability requests using the forms (38.5% conversion rate, in terms of visitors).